SYNTRIX

 Trust without over-disclosure.

-Security is treated as a core system property, not a feature.
+Security is treated as a core system property.
 Our approach emphasizes least-privilege access patterns, secure authorization flows, environment isolation, and controlled integration boundaries.

 Data handling